shuncleopasfang/shuncleopasfang.github.io/pages/about.md

 <br>

 I can be referred to as `shuncleopasfang`, `Shun Fang`, `方順`, `Juntaro Ogata`, and `緒方 順太郎`.
 The Japanese name, `Juntaro Ogata (緒方 順太郎)`, was thoughtfully crafted based on the suggestion of a Japanese friend, skillfully incorporating elements of my Chinese name, `Shun Fang (方順)`, into its structure.
-I display my name as `Juntaro Ogata` in most situations.
+I prefer to display my name as `Juntaro Ogata` in most situations.

 <br>